stormpath/stormpath-documentation/source/005_auth_n.rst

 Using Stormpath to Validate Tokens
 """"""""""""""""""""""""""""""""""
-To see how to validate tokens with the Stormpath REST API, let’s go back to the example where a user has already generated an access token.
+To see how to validate tokens with the Stormpath REST API, let's go back to the example where a user has already generated an access token.

 To recap, we have done the following: